saikirangurijal/cloudcentersuite/Content/Databases/GoogleSQL/README_Master.md

 ## Download the Files

-Step 1 : Copy the content of service import script file from [here](https://raw.githubusercontent.com/datacenter/cloudcentersuite/master/Content/Scripts/ServiceImportMaster.sh), and save the file on to your linux machine.
+Step 1 : Copy the contents of service import script file from [here](https://raw.githubusercontent.com/datacenter/cloudcentersuite/master/Content/Scripts/ServiceImportMaster.sh), and save the file on to your linux machine.

 	    Example:
         wget https://github.com/datacenter/cloudcentersuite/raw/master/Content/Scripts/ServiceImportMaster.sh

-Step 2 : Run the script from Step 1 using the following command.
+Step 2 : Execute the script from Step 1 using the following command.

         sh ServiceImportMaster.sh